ProjectIndoor/projectindoorweb/doc/backend.md

 is only one available algorithm to calculate positions of a user.
 This can be extended in the future.
 As this REST resource is build in a way to provide this functionality, only certain parameters need to change to allow other algorithm implementations to take effect.
 The Backend then only needs to point at the correct service implementation.
-How the Backend is structured to allow this sort of behaviour, is described in the next chapter.
+How the Backend is structured to allow this sort of behaviour, is described in the next two chapters.

 ## Indoor Positioning Architecture Overview